ergo70/cloudfs_fdw/README.md

 # cloudfs_fdw

-A foreign data wrapper for accessing CSV, JSON and EXCEL files on cloud filesystems.
+A foreign data wrapper for accessing CSV, JSON, EXCEL and ODF files on cloud filesystems.

 ## Installation